xisiot/lora-system/docs/Implementations/Server.md

 ## Server

-The LoRa™ network server is the core of the whole X-LoRa system.
+The LoRa network server is the core of the whole X-LoRa system.

 ### Functions